villagehiker/templer/examples/casestudy/readme.md

 ![Homepage layout of villagehiker.com showing desktop three-column layout](media/villagehiker-homepage.jpg)

+The website uses a basic design employing only HTML and CSS.
+It contains no javascript.

 The layout uses three columns:

 * Left column for article links on index.html pages.
 It contains article text and images on content pages.
 * Middle column for internal and external links to related content.
 * Right column for affiliate advertising.

 The site is responsive to desktop, tablet and smart phone browsers in a simple way.
-The center and right columns move below the left column when the viewport is narrow.
+The middle and right columns move below the left column when the viewport is narrow.
+Images keep their percentage widths regardless of viewport width.
+Because the images are small in size even for desktop browsers, the site does not use responsive images.

-This a basic website design using only HTML and CSS.
-It contains no javascript.

 ## Assumptions